Top of Page

 Requirements:

-• Completed at least 2 semesters of the program in which he/she is enrolled.
+• Completed at least 2 semesters of the program in which enrolled.

-• Demonstrated interest and engagement in activities that support leadership and professional development in occupational therapy.
+• Demonstrate interest and engagement in activities that support leadership and professional development in Occupational Therapy.

-• Exemplifies the values and vision of occupational therapy.
+• Exemplifies the values and vision of the Occupational Therapy profession.

 Submit application (Click Here) to: